 Your tax dollars subsidize the Pentagon’s contribution to global climate change.

-- The Pentagon is the largest user of oil in the world, burning, burning 350,000 barrels of oil per day in 2010.
-Estimates today raise that to about 1 million barrels a day.
+- The Pentagon is the largest user of oil in the world, burning 240,000 barrels of oil per day in 2014.

-- An F-16 jet on a training mission ignites more fuel in a single hour than the average car owner consumes in two years.
+- At top speed, a F-35A jet ignites more fuel in a single hour than the average car owner consumes in two years.

-U.S. military officials have stated on numerous occasions that climate change threatens U.S. security.
+U.S. military officials have stated on numerous occasions that they support renewable energy initiatives and that climate emergency threatens U.S. security.
 So they’re working hard to convince us that with the right “green” technology and policy choices, the military can become environmentally friendly.
 There is nothing environmentally friendly about massive resource consumption and worldwide deployments.
 We must demand an end to this grotesque contribution to climate change that comes with the global unrest, death, and oppression.
 Let’s make that demand with our money, our “green energy,” as Julia Butterfly Hill calls it.

 The government subsidizes and promotes climate change through the military with money from U.S. taxpayers.
 About half of each income tax dollar goes to military expenses.